 I was born in Lubumbashi, DR Congo, in 1986 as one of seven children and grew up in the capital Kinshasa, but I always refers to myself as a “member of the human being community”.
 After completing high school end of 2007, I could not study film in Kinshasa as there is no film school of quality and the private ones are too expensive, but also because of the injustice that is happening in my home country.
 It is dangerous for film makers to express themselves, to tell stories about the truth and to be the voice of the voiceless.
 So I worked very hard to be able to travel all the way from DR Congo to South Africa despite lots of challenges.

 “When I arrived for the first time in South Africa as a refugee, I couldn’t speak and write proper English.
 I started teaching myself through reading newspapers, spending time in the library and working as a security guard in Durban.
 My dream of making films kept me always motivated and before I say I can´t, I always make sure, I have been trying and trying over again.
 I am really proud of myself as I believe that everything is possible if I put my mind to it!”

-His motivation: ” Don´t die with your music still in you!”
-(Dr. Wayne Dyer, American motivational speaker and author of the book “10 Secrets of Success and Inner Peace”).
-“This is all I am trying to do, sing the music I am listening in me and this is making films with a message!”
+My motivation for filmmaking is hereby inspired by motivational speaker and author Dr. Wayne Dyer: “Don´t die with your music still in you!”, so this is all I am trying to do, sing the music I am listening in me and that is making films with a message!